CFDLLMBench: A Benchmark Suite for Evaluating Large Language Models in Computational Fluid Dynamics: Discussion

 \paragraph*{Importance of physical and numerical accuracy metrics} While all models demonstrate strong performance on \textit{CFDQuery}—with Success Rate ranging from 60\% (Gemma-2-9B-IT) to 92\% (o3-mini), \emph{performance significantly declines on tasks requiring physical and numerical accuracy}.
 To provide a holistic evaluation of model performance in \emph{CFDCodeBench} and \textit{FoamBench}, we reported multiple metrics and the stricter Success Rate.
 The latter aggregates success across code executability $M_{\mathrm{exec}}$, numerical convergence $M_{\mathrm{conv}}$, and physical accuracy $M_{\mathrm{NMSE}}$, offering a practical view of model capabilities.
 From \Cref{fig:code_gen_split_bars}, it is evident that most closed-weights models produce executable Python code in over 60\% of cases, but these numbers are significantly worse for physical and numerical accuracy.
 For instance, in \textit{FoamBench Basic}, the best Foam-Agent (\Cref{tab:sonnet_merged}) achieves good coding metrics $M_{\mathrm{exec}} = 0.836$, $M_{\mathrm{struct}}=0.879$, $M_{\mathrm{file}}=0.778$, but the Success Rate is only 34\% because of low physical accuracy.
 We see that the LLMs often fail to fully understand the prompts and lack domain-specific reasoning required to correctly apply fundamental CFD concepts—such as flux discretization schemes, appropriate time integration strategies, and consistent boundary treatments.
 This highlights a critical gap in current models' capabilities when it comes to generating reliable and physically consistent CFD code.

 \paragraph*{Zero-shot prompting for OpenFOAM} Zero-shot prompting produces close to 0\% Success Rate even for the best performing model (Sonnet 3.5) as shown in \Cref{tab:sonnet_zeroshot_basic_vs_advanced}, highlighting the need for agentic frameworks when it comes to running OpenFOAM.
 For example, it is difficult for current LLMs to produce all of the required input files in a zero-shot manner.
+Even with prompt engineering the increment in success rate under zero-shot setting is only marginal (0.007 to 0.012), for Claude Sonnet 3.5 with further details in \Cref{sec:prompting}.
 We observe that Sonnet 3.5 and o3-mini (\Cref{sec:detailed_comparison}) have the most successful zero-shot runs.

 \paragraph*{Role of RAG and Reviewer} RAG provides the framework with similar simulation files and the Reviewer allows for a trial and error approach to running OpenFOAM cases, mimicking human troubleshooting.
 The absence of either decreases the Success Rate by approximately 10\% (\Cref{tab:sonnet_merged}), underscoring their critical roles in achieving optimal performance within the proposed framework.